 Roasted tomatoes and shallots is a simple yet sophisticated recipe that will have your mouth watering for more.
 Even better, you can cook it over the campfire...

-Roasted tomatoes is a really popular dish in our household, and so it wasn’t long before we tried it at the campsite.
+Roasted tomatoes are a popular dish in our household, so it wasn't long before we tried it at the campsite.

-You don’t need much for roasting the tomatoes:
+You don't need much to roast the tomatoes:

 - Cherry tomatoes.
 At least a couple of packs.